xtuml/bridgepoint/doc-bridgepoint/notes/8951_marking_editor/8951_marking_editor_dnt.md

 6.6  Creation of marking data during ```m2x```
 6.6.1  The m2x process will have the necessary information it needs in hand to create the ```features.mark``` and ```application.mark``` files programmatically as it can divine the information from the MASL model as it is being processed.
-6.6.2  Because the project name the user will import into is not known at the time m2x runs, this flow must be cognizant and possibly enhanced to deal with the path information used.
+  However, it will not create ```features.mark```.
+The flow assumes the model compiler architect will provide this separately.
-6.6.2.1  It might be useful to strip the path data down, either removing the project name, or only taking the last three segments, or some similar scheme.
+6.6.2  Because the project name the user will import into is not known at the time m2x runs, this flow must be cognizant and enhanced to deal with the path information used.
-  Of course, we must be careful to avoid ambiguity and potential duplicates showing in the UI or written in data.
+6.6.2.1  We intend to strip the path data down, removing the project name.
 6.6.3  The m2x tooling for interfacing and managing marking data is independent of the marking editor and will be handled in its own issue[[2.4]](#2.4).